RashidAwan11/WorthKnow-GitHub/content/knowledge-base/greg-locke-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## Introduction Greg Locke:

 Greg Locke is an Independent Baptist evangelist and pastor.
-Locke is also the author of a book entitled Blinded by Benny which is very important to the loving faith healerBenny Hinn.
+Locke is also the author of a book entitled Blinded by bBenny which is very important to the loving faith healerBenny Hinn.
 In 2004, his life story and spiritual transformation were aired on the "Unshackled" radio program.

 ## How old is Greg Locke?